Lateral thinking examples:

 The 4WD Incubator Lateral Thinking Example

 In 1998 Katmandu, Nepal, there was a critical shortage of working incubators for new-born children.
 An incredible 96% of all incubators in Nepal were out of operation within 5 years of use; broken down and unable to be fixed because of a lack of knowledge.

 An aid worker working in Katmandu noticed a strong presence of Toyota 4Runners.
 They were popular because there was a great deal of local expertise about how to maintain and fix them.
 There was also lots of spare parts available.
 It was a thriving industry.

 The lateral thinking solution devised by the aid worker was to build incubators out of Toyota spare parts.
 Because the local mechanics were so familiar with the parts, they easily identified problems and facilitated repairs.

-This is fiction.
-You will believe, the first novel in the “Lateral thinking investigations . . . of the third kind” series is nearing completion.
+THIS IS FICTION.
+YOU WILL BELIEVE, the first novel in the “Lateral thinking investigations . . . of the third kind” series is nearing completion.
 Sharpen your skills, do my free lateral thinking course.
 Get ready to have your entire world tipped upside down as I apply lateral thinking to the alien question.

 Lateral Thinking Investigations . . . of the Third Kind.

 These classic lateral thinking examples are brought to you by Disruptive Author, Michael John Muxworthy.